vstigial/Simplessembly/README.md

 Assembly but the hard stuff is done for you.
 Generates x86-64 Linux Nasm assembly

-Compiles with Nasm, links with the GNU linker
+Generates Assembly, Assembles with Nasm, links with the GNU linker

 Working on:
 - Better errors